confident-ai/deepeval/README.md

     </a>
 </p>

-**DeepEval** is a tool that helps developers evaluate the outputs of Large Language Models (LLMs) using Python.
-It can easily connect with your Continuous Integration/Continuous Delivery (CI/CD) systems, offering ready-made metrics to assess characteristics of your LLM apps, like faithfulness, accuracy, relevance, bias, and harmful language.
-DeepEval's goal is to make this checking process user-friendly for all developers to encourage the creation of robust LLM applications.
+**DeepEval** is a Python package that helps developers evaluate the outputs of Large Language Models (LLMs).
+It is designed to easily connect with your Continuous Integration/Continuous Delivery (CI/CD) pipelines through metric-based evaluation.
+DeepEval assesses characteristics of your LLM apps, like faithfulness, accuracy, relevance, bias, and harmful language.

-As an open science effort, we welcome contributions from researchers/scientists with research papers/open source repositories.
-Feel free to also file a Github feature request.
+We welcome contributions from researchers/scientists with research papers/open source repositories.
+Feel free to also file a Github feature request if there is a particular evaluation benchmark to get.

 <hr />
 <br />